Prof. Dr. Nazeer Ahmed

 Al Mansur started a collection of classical books in Greek and Sanskrit.
 Under his successors, the process gathered momentum.
 The famed Caliph Harun al Rasheed, grandson of al Mansur, is generally credited with establishing a Bait al Hikmah (House of Wisdom) to transcribe and translate ancient texts from Greece, India, China and Persia.
 Under his son al Mamum, the Bait al Hikmah grew into a vast complex with separate departments for the sciences, astronomy, mathematics, logic and medicine.
 Here came the scholars from around the world with their books and their manuscripts, their philosophies and their sciences.
 The Greeks brought with them the works of Aristotle, Galen and Plato.
 The Indians brought the astronomical treatises of Aryabhatta.
 The Chinese brought the technology for making porcelain and paper.
 The Persians brought the technology for windmills.
 An observatory was constructed to measure and map the heavens and measure the movement of planets and stars.
 Baghdad radiated a culture of learning.
 Secondary libraries sprang up in major cities across the far flung empire, patronized by local governors and wealthy individuals.
-In later centuries, similar great centers of learning were established in Cordoba, Spain (tenth century) and Cairo, Egypt (eleventh century).
+In later centuries, similar great centers of learning were established in North Africa (eighth century), Cordoba, Spain (ninth century) and Cairo, Egypt (tenth century).

 Knowledge is a gift from God.
-The acquisition of knowledge expands intellectual horizons and provides the propulsive power for the advancement of science and civilization.
-The Muslims mastered the knowledge of the Greeks and Hindus, greatly expanded it and invented new disciplines that were hitherto unknown.
+The acquisition of knowledge expands intellectual horizons and provides the propulsive power for the advancement of civilization.
+The Muslims mastered the knowledge of the Greeks and the Hindus, greatly expanded it and invented new disciplines that were hitherto unknown.
 The accommodation of the sciences and philosophies from distant lands tested the limits of Muslim intellectual tolerance.
 Of all the sciences that the Islamic world were exposed to, the rational philosophy of the Greeks presented the greatest opportunity and the greatest challenge.